 The problem is that the current object (this) is under initialization, but the receiver formal parameter (Section 32.6.1) of method initHelper() is implicitly annotated as @Initialized.
-If initHelper() doesn't depend on its receiver being initialized - that is, it's OK to call x.initHelper even if x is not initialized - then you can indicate that:
+If initHelper() doesn't depend on its receiver being initialized - that is, it's OK to call x.initHelper even if x is not initialized - then you can indicate that by using @UnderInitialization or @UnknownInitialization.

 '''

 class MyClass {

 void initHelper(@UnknownInitialization MyClass this, String param1) { ... }

 }

+'''